Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

     <property name="FavoriteAnimal" value="Tiger" /> <!-- Sample parameter to pass into the handler.
 This parameter must be a public property on the class -->
 </register>
 ```
+Command ships with a `SendEmailOrchestratorJobCompleteHandler` that sends emails on job completion.
+The registration for this handler is commented out, but is an easy thing to search for when locating where to
+put the registration for this sample.

+Multiple completion handlers may be registered, and the same handler may be registered multiple times
+(presumably with different sets of JobTypes), but the Unity "name" value must be unique across all registrations.

 Note that a broken Unity registration or a registration that points to an assembly that cannot be loaded can prevent
 the Orchestrator API from operating and prevent all Orchestrators from contacting the platform.
 Be sure the check the